More Space, Please: Home Sales Booming Despite Pandemic, Recession

 Homeownership rates for African Americans and Latinos, which lag those of whites, fell sharply after the housing crash a decade ago, but Yun says before the pandemic they were starting to recover.

-Cesar Escobar is a housing counselor in Chicago at the Northwest Side Housing Center, a nonprofit that classes to many minority home buyers.
+Cesar Escobar is a housing counselor in Chicago at the Northwest Side Housing Center, a nonprofit that offers classes to many minority homebuyers.
 "There's a lot of bungalows, homes," Escobar says.
-"Once you have a family this is a good neighborhood to live in."
+"Once you have a family, this is a good neighborhood to live in."

 And Escobar says the Zoom call homebuying classes are full and the desire to stop paying rent to a landlord and become a homeowner is alive and well.
 "If I'm paying this much in rent, I might as well just buy a house," he says many clients tell him.
-"They want to build their equity, they want to have something in their name or for their kids."
+"They want to build their equity; they want to have something in their name or for their kids."

 Because so many people are trying to refinance or buy a house, the mortgage system can get overloaded right now.
-That caused a snag for Caroline Wells and her family in San Antonio.
+That caused a snag for Wells and her family in San Antonio.

 She and her husband didn't want to close on the new house until they sold the old one.
 And she says the people buying her old home had their loan unexpectedly get stuck in a backlog for weeks.